 Navigating Complex Issues Between Parents

 Research has been clear for many years; both parents are essential to raising well-adjusted children.
 Courts have long favored mothers when decisions of custody or visitation arose, but the rights of the father in a child’s upbringing is equally important.
-At Goldsberry & Associates, PLLC, we have worked with numerous families throughout Houston and we know how to protect the rights and interests of fathers.
+At Goldsberry, Portz & Lutterbie, PLLC, we have worked with numerous families throughout Houston and we know how to protect the rights and interests of fathers.

 We understand how emotionally charged these cases can be.
 We provide professional expertise and compassionate advice while we work to find a solution that will best protect your interests and those of your children.

 Our attorneys have substantial experience representing fathers in divorce and custody matters.
 We know the issues fathers face as well as the problems they must deal with in court to ensure their voice is heard.
 Fathers have an equal right to participate in the raising of their children, and we will work to help you achieve that goal.

 In Texas, if you are presumed to be the father, are legally determined to be the father, have acknowledged paternity or are an adoptive father, you have both rights and obligations.
 If there are any doubts as to who the biological parent is, a good first step is to take a paternity test.
 Of course, our team of lawyers can help you navigate this process.

 Is Your Child’s Other Parent Uncooperative?

 In some cases, we see a divorcing couple where one of the parents refuses to cooperate and share parenting time.
 One party may withhold their children from the other parent out of anger or pain.
 Or they refuse to work with you in regard to the child’s medical care or schooling.